Amazon Prime Day Deals for Sorority Rush

 But isn’t it that way for most moms?
 At the holidays, we just have to find ways to make things happen.
 Burn the turkey?
 Pull out some frozen chicken pies from the freezer.
 Forgot to buy milk for a recipe?
 Call the neighbors and rush over with a cup to pour some from their refrigerator.

 And invariably, we purchase and wrap all the gifts.
 I looked at all the beautifully-wrapped family gifts under our tree this year and realized I had wrapped every single one!
 Not only that, but I had also purchased every gift!
 I had spent countless hours shopping online and in local stores, trying to find the perfect gifts for friends and family.
 And the gifts were all neatly wrapped with beautiful handmade bows (I have a little talent) and placed carefully under the tree.
 Nope, there wasn’t a wrapped gift for me.
-My gift was the expensive vacation my daughter and I took right before Christmas…and it was the perfect gift for me.
+My gift was the vacation my daughter and I took right before Christmas…and it was the perfect gift for me.
 So every gift under the tree had been wrapped by me.
 And all those stocking stuffers that magically made it into the stockings?
 Also me.
 This year, somehow, I had been prepared.
 I had everything wrapped and ready to go a week before Christmas!

 Of course, as things go, there were a few hiccups.
 I didn’t have time to go grocery shopping when we got back late on Christmas Eve, so on Christmas Day, we had refrigerator and cupboard surprises!
 Whatever was in there is what I prepared.
 Chicken/Bean Soup?
 Yum!
 Beer Bread?
 It was gone in two hours…the whole loaf!
 Chicken Pie from the freezer?
 Check!
 Grilled hot dogs?
 Yep.
 Chips and my fabulous Fiesta Party Dip?
 Everybody loved it!